Texas vs. Miami (FL) Predictions & Picks - NCAA Tournament Elite Eight

 - Pick OU:

-Texas has an 18-16-0 record against the spread this season compared to Miami (FL), who is 17-11-0 ATS.
-The Longhorns have a 16-18-0 record going over the point total, while games involving the Hurricanes have a record of 14-17-0 when it comes to hitting the over.
-The two teams score an average of 157.3 points per game, 7.8 more points than this matchup's total.
+Texas has gone 18-16-0 against the spread, while Miami (FL)'s ATS record this season is 17-11-0.
+A total of 16 out of the Longhorns' games this season have hit the over, and 14 of the Hurricanes' games have gone over.
+The two teams score 157.3 points per game, 9.8 more points than this matchup's total.
 Texas has an 8-2 record against the spread while going 8-2 overall over the last 10 contests.
-Miami (FL) has gone 6-3 against the spread and 8-2 overall in its last 10 contests.
+Miami (FL) has gone 6-3 against the spread and 8-2 overall in its last 10 games.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.